woodbri/raster-object-recognition/README.md

 ## Segmentation and Optimization of Parameters

-A key to successful segmentation is pick parameters that are best suited to the objects that you care about.
+A key to successful segmentation is picking parameters that are best suited to the objects that you care about.
 There is no optimal parameters when you are considering large scale areas.
 For example, think about the similarities and differences in residential buildings, large commercial buildings, parking lots, agricultural farmed areas at different times in the growing cycle.
 These are